Bathurst War: Aftermath

 On 13 December 1824 Governor Brisbane wrote a letter to Major J.T.
 Morisset, Commandant at Bathurst, thanking him for effecting 'the purpose of the proclamation...by the judicious measures taken by you and the other magistrates at Bathurst, the aboriginal natives have learned to respect our power.'
 He goes on to say that 'it is impossible perhaps at all times to prevent the infliction of injury upon them by individuals and...if justice cannot always be done, it deserves consideration upon such occasion whether the wrong may not be repaired by compensation.
 For this service and for rewards to the natives who assisted in the police, I have directed £50 subject to detailed accounts of its expenditure to be at your disposal.'

 Colonel William Stewart, appointed Head of NSW Police and Lt Governor of the Colony helped oversee some of the government response to the Bathurst Uprising.
 His reward was to stand on a high point (Mount Pleasant) at the edge of Bathurst township and declare his right to all the land he could see.
-Governor Darling formalised the grant of 3200 acres in 1826.
+Governor Darling formalized the grant of 3200 acres in 1826.
 It included unlimited and unrestricted water rights to the Macquarie River.
 The historical records, original deeds and agreements are held by the family at "Strath" Bathurst.
 Today the great wealth that came to Stewart and his descendants continues to be seen in the form of Abercrombie House that was later built on the land grant.

-At the conclusion of the war, the NSW colonial government also recognised the need to have a mounted infantry to effectively place the frontier under British control.
+At the conclusion of the war, the NSW colonial government also recognized the need to have a mounted infantry to effectively place the frontier under British control.
 Foot soldiers were proven to be an inadequate force on the wide plains of the interior.
 As a result, in 1825, Colonel Stewart formed the NSW Mounted Police.
 This force, which was manned with soldiers not civilians, initially consisted of two detachments, one stationed in Bathurst and the other at Maitland.
 The NSW Mounted Police became the principal instrument of enforcement of colonial rule on the frontier for the next 15 years.